 The alternative force-route also transfers directly to DDFT, which is then called force-DDFT.
-Standard

-DDFT provides a statistical mechanical approach to describe inhomogeneous fluids in nonequilibrium, including the dynamics of adsorption [40, 41], lane formation [42, 43] or the motion of active microswimmers [44, 45] (see the review [46] for a recent and broad overview).
+Standard DDFT provides a statistical mechanical approach to describe inhomogeneous fluids in nonequilibrium, including the dynamics of adsorption [40, 41], lane formation [42, 43] or the motion of active microswimmers [44, 45] (see the review [46] for a recent and broad overview).
 This theory is the dynamic extension of DFT and it is intrinsically based on the adiabatic approximation.
 Efforts to improve the implied approaches [47] include the in principle exact power functional theory, which goes beyond the adiabatic approximation by taking all superadiabatic (above adiabatic) contributions into account [27, 48].
 Recently, a concrete implementation of a two-body DDFT [49], which is deeply founded on the force-route investigated in this work, has been shown to incorporate superadiabatic effects on the one-body level, thus providing a way improve upon standard DDFT.
 Ref.
-50 discusses the shortcomings of standard DDFT and describes possible ways forward.
+[50] compares this approach against the power functional theory and also discusses the shortcomings of standard DDFT.